Advantages of Solar:

-The CEC is still drafting the next set of codes that go into effect on January 1st, 2022.
-If approved, commercial and high-rise multi-family builders will have sufficient solar panels to accommodate sixty percent of a new building’s total energy usage.
-Single-family homes will be required to have hookups for battery energy storage.
-For more information on 2022 codes, check out our article on the proposed updates.
+The newest set of codes went into effect on January 1st, 2022.
+Now solar requirements also apply to commercial and high-rise multi-family buildings.
+If your permit was pulled after January 1st, 2022, you must install sufficient solar panels to accommodate sixty percent of a new building’s total energy usage.
+Single-family homes must have hookups for battery energy storage.
+Visit Energy Code Ace’s reference tool to get more details on requirements, exemptions, and formulas.

 There are many exceptions to the solar mandates, outlined throughout the code.
 In general, options are provided to the owner or builder in the form of alternative upgrades.
 The building may be exempt if it already has a solar hot water heater or other efficient appliances/features, for example.
 Another exception to the solar zone and/or installation could be physical obstructions causing excess shade.
 A “solar access” equation is used to determine the feasibility of solar for a specific structure.

 In some cases, properties with small enough roofs may be exempt from installing a PV system.
 High-rise structures more than three stories high don’t require solar.
 Builders can also reduce the sizing obligation of solar by pairing the system with battery storage.
 Altogether, a solar system could be shrunk as much as 40% in conjunction with other efficiency upgrades.